 She was preceded in death by her husband, James E. Hill, her parents, son-in-law, Tom Griffin, and siblings, Eunice Mitchell, Hazel Wheeler, Florence Williams, Mary Alexander, Carl Hollis, Harold Hollis, and James Allen Hollis.

 Funeral services for Mrs. Hill will be held on Monday, March 6, 2023 at 3:00 p.m. from the Winfield First Methodist Church with burial to follow in the Winfield City Cemetery.
 The visitation will be held from 2:00 p.m. until 3:00 p.m. service time at the church.

 In lieu of flowers the family request donations be made to the Winfield First Methodist Church at PO Box 387, Winfield, AL 35594.

-Bowen Funeral Home serving the Courtney family.
+Bowen Funeral Home of Winfield, AL serving the Hill family.